wingyplus/dagger-dotnet-sdk/README.md

 # Dagger SDK for DotNet

 This is the place for DotNet Dagger SDK.
-It's forked from official SDK to make Dagger Module works.

 ## Development